-The parallel component (ie parallel to the back face of the wall) of active thrust is not factored (ie a = 1).
-The perpendicular component of active thrust is factored (a = 1.5) to account for uncertainty of soil properties.
+Note: the parallel component (ie parallel to the back face of the wall) of active thrust is not factored (ie $\alpha = 1$ ).
+The perpendicular component of active thrust is factored ( $\alpha = 1.5$ ) to account for uncertainty of soil properties.
 But, uncertainty in soil properties does not significantly affect the parallel component which will remain about the same even if the actual soil friction angle is less than assumed.

-The self-weight components are here factored down (a = 0.9) to account for uncertainty because they are 'stabilising' in this context, even though contributing to the load on the footing.
+The self-weight components are here factored down ( $\alpha = 0.9$ ) to account for uncertainty because they are 'stabilising' in this context, even though contributing to the load on the footing.